ufal/npfl138/labs/faq.md

 - _Cannot start TensorBoard after installation_

+  If you cannot run the `tensorboard` command after installation, it is most likely not in your PATH.
+You can either:
+  - start tensorboard using `python3 -m tensorboard.main --logdir logs`, or
-  If `tensorboard` executable cannot be found, make sure the directory with pip installed packages is in your PATH (that directory is either in your virtual environment if you use a virtual environment, or it should be `~/.local/bin` on Linux and `%UserProfile%\AppData\Roaming\Python\Python311` and `%UserProfile%\AppData\Roaming\Python\Python311\Scripts` on Windows).
+  - add the directory with pip installed packages to your PATH (that directory is either `bin`/`Scripts` in your virtual environment if you use a virtual environment, or it should be `~/.local/bin` on Linux and `%UserProfile%\AppData\Roaming\Python\Python311` and `%UserProfile%\AppData\Roaming\Python\Python311\Scripts` on Windows).

 - _What can be logged in TensorBoard?_
   See the documentation of the [`SummaryWriter`](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter).